Aquatic coral snake

-The aquatic coral snake (Micrurus surinamensis) is a semiaquatic species of coral snake in the family Elapidae found in northern South America.
+The aquatic coral snake (Micrurus surinamensis) is a semiaquatic species of coral snake, a venomous snake in the family Elapidae.
+The species is native to northern South America.

 Common names

-Known as Cobra coral, Coral de agua, Coral acuatica venezolana (For Micrurus nattereri), Coralillo, Coral venenosa, Culebra del agua, Naca-naca, Naca-naca de agua, Boichumbeguaçu, Himeralli, Itinkia, Kraalslang, Koraalslang, Krarasneke, Kraka Sneki and Wata mio.
+Local common names for Micrurus surinamensis include cobra coral, coral de agua, coralillo, coral venenosa, culebra del agua, naca-naca, naca-naca de agua, boichumbeguaçu, himeralli, itinkia, kraalslang, koraalslang, krarasneke, kraka sneki, and wata mio.

-Description and behavior
+Description

-M. surinamensis is one of the heaviest and most robust coral snakes, they grow on average 80–100 cm, with a maximum of 135 cm, although there are unproven reports of 180 cm specimens.
-They are characterized by a long snout, large head, and eyes and nostrils located more dorsally than other coral snakes.
-The head is mainly red, with sharp black scales, the dorsal scales are thin and shiny, and the supra-anal keels are present in males, but little developed.
-The body has red rings that are separated by 5 to 8 triads, each with a wide middle and two narrow black rings, separated by two narrow cream or yellowish rings.
+Micrurus surinamensis is one of the heaviest and most robust coral snakes.
+Adults have an average total length (tail included) of 0.8–1.0 m, with a maximum verified total length of 1.35 m, although there are unproven reports of 1.8 m specimens.

+The species is characterized by the coloration of its head, which is mainly red, with black scale edging.
+The head is large, with a long snout, and eyes and nostrils located more dorsally than in other coral snakes.
+The dorsal scales are smooth (non-keeled) and shiny, and arranged in 15 rows.
+Supra-anal keels are present in males, but little developed.
+The body has wide red rings that are separated by 5–8 triads.
+Each triad consists of a wide middle black ring and two narrower outer black rings.
+The black rings are separated from each other by two narrow cream or yellowish rings.

+Males have 156–174 ventrals and 33–38 subcaudals, and large males may have a few supraanal tubercles.
+Females have 170–187 ventrals and 31–34 subcaudals.

+Behavior

-This species is known to have mainly aquatic habits, swims very well and can remain submerged for a long period, it has mainly nocturnal habits, although it can also be active during the day, it is not aggressive towards humans when it feels disturbed, it flattens the body and raises the tail.
-Its reproduction is oviparous, but the size of the brood has not yet been reported, it feeds mainly on swamp eels, bony fish, other snakes and amphibians.
+The species Micrurus surinamensis is known to have mainly aquatic behavior.
+It swims very well, and can remain submerged for a long period.
+It is mainly nocturnal, although it can also be active during the day.
+It is not aggressive towards humans.
+When it feels threatened, it flattens its body and raises its tail.

-Range and habitat
+Reproduction

+The mode of reproduction of Micrurus surinamensis is by oviparity, but the clutch size has not yet been reported.

+Diet

+Micrurus surinamensis preys predominately upon swamp eels such as Synbranchus marmoratus, bony fishes such as Callichthys callichthys and Gymnotus carapo, amphibians, and other snakes.

+Geographic distribution

-It is an endemic species in South America, found in Bolivia, Brazil, Colombia, Ecuador, Guyana, French Guiana, Peru, Suriname and Venezuela.
+Micrurus surinamensis is native to South America, where it is found in Bolivia, Brazil, Colombia, Ecuador, French Guiana, Guyana, Peru, Suriname, and Venezuela.
 It occurs mainly in the drainages of the Orinoco River and the Amazon rainforest.

+Habitat

-It is found in humid forests with low mountains, and tropical forests along streams, rivers and bodies of water.
-It can also be common in humid lowland forest areas near sea level at 600 meters.
+The preferred natural habitats of Micrurus surinamensis are humid forests with low mountains, and tropical forests along streams, rivers, and bodies of water.
+It can also be common in humid lowland forest areas at elevations from near sea level to 600 m.